 Survivors are likely to suffer a decreased quality of life for many months, if not years, post-stroke.
 They may need long-term rehabilitation as well as the support of family, loved ones and other carers and healthcare professionals.

 Almost half a million Australians live with the effects of stroke, and this is predicted to increase to one million by 2050.1 Sadly, around one in five people will die within 28 days of a stroke.2

-Over 90% of people who have a stroke remain without effective treatment and must suffer the debilitating consequences, as the only clinically approved drug to treat ischaemic stroke can be used in only a small percentage of patients due to its severe side effects.
+Over 90 per cent of people who have a stroke remain without effective treatment and must suffer the debilitating consequences, as the only clinically approved drug to treat ischaemic stroke can be used in only a small percentage of patients due to its severe side effects.

 Stroke also places a huge burden on the healthcare system – the financial cost of stroke in Australia is estimated to be $5 billion each year.3

-Up to 50% of all strokes are preventable, and there are several factors that increase your risk of stroke that can be controlled or treated.
+Up to 50 per cent of all strokes are preventable, and there are several factors that increase your risk of stroke that can be controlled or treated.
 The most important ones are:

 - high blood pressure – as the leading risk factor for stroke, the higher the blood pressure, the greater the stroke risk.